AtanasovAtanas/interactive-content/EN/14-Generics-Exercise/01-Problem.md

 Use the class that you have created and test it with the class `java.lang.String`.

-On the first line you will get the number **n** - the number of strings to read from the console.
+On the first line you will get the number **n** - the number of Strings to read from the console.

-On the next **n** lines, you will get the actual strings.
+On the next **n** lines, you will get the actual Strings.

 For each of them create a box and call its `toString()` method to print its data on the console.